tjzxh/ompl/doc/markdown/installation.md

   <!-- Windows -->
   <div role="tabpanel" class="tab-pane" id="windows">
     <h2>MS Windows</h2>
         It is recommended to use <a href="https://vcpkg.readthedocs.io/en/latest/">vcpkg</a>, a Microsoft-supported package manager for open source software.
-Use <a href="https://bitbucket.org/ompl/ompl/src/tip/.appveyor.yml">our Appveyor configuration file</a> for a list of packages to install and build instructions.
+Use our Appveyor configuration files for compiling <a href="https://bitbucket.org/ompl/omplapp/src/tip/.appveyor.yml">OMPL.app</a> or <a href="https://bitbucket.org/ompl/ompl/src/tip/.appveyor.yml">OMPL</a> for a list of packages to install and build instructions.
   </div>
 </div>
 \endhtmlonly